avasay/avasay.github.io/_posts/2019-11-19-Use-Repository-Design-Pattern-Model-Controller.markdown

 ```

 #### Brief Explanation
-As you can see (or might have guessed), this is where we declare our EmployeeDBContext with,
+As you can see we declare our DBContext at the top,

 ```
 private readonly EmployeeDBContext _context;
 ```

-What goes in to this methods are, pretty much, a copy-and-paste from the EmployeesController!
-We even copied the async await operators in the method signature.
-For example,
+And as you glance over the implementation of the methods, you will notice that they are, pretty much, copy-and-paste from the EmployeesController.
+For example, the ```FindAsync(id)``` below
 ```
 public async Task<Employee> GetEmployeeAsync(int id)
 {